 To be frank, it’s a low-quality telescope that parents don’t have to invest a lot of money into if a child loses interest and the telescope ends up collecting dust.
-However, intermediate and expert users who have telescope experience will know how to make modifications and upgrades to the StarWatcher with little, additional investment.
+However, I believe intermediate and expert users who have telescope experience will know how to make modifications and upgrades to the StarWatcher with little, additional investment.

-Since it’s compact and lightweight, it makes for an excellent take-and-go telescope for travel.
+Since it’s compact and lightweight, I think it makes for an excellent take-and-go telescope for travel.
 It’s extremely portable, has easy setup and disassembly, and it comes with its own carry case.
 Observers who are heading out to a dark location with their advanced telescope can bring the StarWatcher and kids along so the entire family can enjoy stargazing together.

 How Does the Barska 300 Power StarWatcher Perform?

 You get what you pay for.
-It’s the rule of buying any optical instrument.
+I believe it’s the rule of buying any optical instrument.
 As such, this Barska telescope is often filtered into the junk pile by many telescope snobs, but when you’re stuck with a strict budget, the pickings are slim on the good ones.
 Fortunately, the StarWatcher can be a good one if you’re willing to put in a little effort, and some effort is required when you’re trying to make the most of a telescope under 100 bucks.

 Portability wise, the StarWatcher has every benefit.
-Mount and tripod wise, things could be better.
+Mount and tripod wise, I think things could be better.
 The mount is sufficient with its altitude and azimuth knobs, and it’s easy to mount the tube to.
 The tripod is a tabletop tripod that must be placed on a rock-solid surface for it to perform to its intended design.